Emily Oster, PhD

 COVID-19

 COVID vaccines, at this point, mirror the flu vaccine.
 The vaccine is reformulated each year to match the best guess of the dominant strain.
-Although the strain chosen for the COVID-19 vaccine this year is not an exact match to the current dominant strain, it is close enough that the vaccine will provide protection.
+Although it may not be an exact match, the booster should be close enough to provide good protection against serious illness.

 Many kids are afraid of shots, and this can be a barrier to vaccines, like the flu vaccine, that may feel more “optional.”
-I love this book for working younger kids through what to expect and dialing down the fear.
-(Disclosure that I know the author, but I’m recommending the book because I think it’s perfect for this purpose.)
+I love this book for working with younger kids through what to expect and dialing down the fear.

 Community Guidelines